 Combine that with a sleek Disney Plus app and the marketing power of its parent company, and Disney Plus is already achieving Disney’s broader goal—that is, compete with Netflix globally for next-generation video consumers.

 Can the growth be sustained?
 There are skeptics.
 Equity research firm Needham & Company, for example, has expressed doubt about Disney’s growth projections for Disney Plus.
-And there’s new streaming competition for Disney Plus, with the recent launches of AT&T’s HBO Max, Comcast/NBCUniversal’s Peacock, ViacomCBS's Paramount Plus and Discovery Inc.'s Discovery Plus, not to mention the merger of WarnerMedia and Discovery.
+And there’s new streaming competition for Disney Plus, with the launches of AT&T’s HBO Max, Comcast/NBCUniversal’s Peacock, ViacomCBS's Paramount Plus and Discovery Inc.'s Discovery Plus, not to mention the merger of WarnerMedia and Discovery.

 As we watch what happens next with the most exciting new OTT platform to emerge in years, here are four things to keep an eye on:

 Disney Plus upped its price for the first time in March.
 Bumping the monthly cost from $6.99 to $7.99 and the yearly commitment from $69.99 to $79.99, after a seven-day free trial.
 The price for Disney Plus's bundle with Hulu and ESPN Plus also went up $1 to $13.99 a month.